lumeland/lume.land/docs/overview/why-static-sites.md

 - [DecapCMS](https://decapcms.org/) is an open-source CMS that can be used with any static site generator.
 Lume [has a plugin](../../plugins/decap_cms.md) to use it easier.
-- [CloudCannon](https://cloudcannon.com/) is a CMS service for static sites.
+- [CloudCannon](https://cloudcannon.com/) is a CMS as a service for static sites.
 It's ideal if you need advanced features for publishers.
   [It supports Lume,](https://cloudcannon.com/lume-cms/) among many other static site generators.